 26 Boulevard Saint Michel, Paris

 I’ve discovered Gibert Joseph out of nowhere.
 I was walking through the streets of Paris, trying to find a bank so I could change my money and I saw these horrible signs of DVDs and CDs.
 I’ve tried to get in but I ended up on the bookstore.
 I went to the store beside, with the same name and it was a bookstore for children.
 I went beside it and saw there was CD’s, so I was probably right – until I realize it was a music store just for jazz.
 So I went to the store beside it and found what I was looking for.
 So to put in a word, this Gibert Joseph in Boulevard Saint Michael is probably the biggest DVD, music, and bookshop in Paris, taking the space of two buildings!
 It’s huge and it’s beautiful, with movies separated by genre.
 The coolest thing here was to see the “French session” and the “International session” where they put all the American movies.
 I did not only spent an hour and a half of this store, but also was able to change my money at the cashier.

 Waterloo Station, Unit 22, Lower Concourse, London

 Foyles was by far the best place I’ve found in Europe.
 I also found this store by chance, and almost died when I went inside.
 This place has, if I’m not mistaken, six floors.
-It has all the best magazines, an incredible vast catalogue of photography, fashion and art books, not mentioning their amazing DVD and CD section, with books from each subjects that vary from biographies to major studies.
+It has all the best magazines, an incredibly vast catalog of photography, fashion, and art books, not mentioning their amazing DVD and CD section, with books from each subject that vary from biographies to major studies.
 I could totally see this place as my hang out area if I lived in London.
 They also have this super cool cafe at the last floor, where they also have a space for events.
 If you go to London, you have to come here.
 They also have the same store in other addresses, but I believe this is the biggest one.

 Independent Label Market – London